guide

 Setting up your gas and electricity in your new home when moving

-27 August 2020 | OVO Energy
+13 May 2024 | OVO Energy

 Before you move

 1. Your first step is to contact your current electricity and/or gas supplier.
-You can choose to close your account, or with some suppliers, you may be able to transfer it to your new address.
+You can choose to close your account, or with some suppliers, you might be able to transfer it to your new address.

 3. Tell your existing supplier your new address.
-That way they can send you a final bill, refund anything that’s owed, and (if needed) manage the transfer of your current contract.
+That way they can send you a final bill, refund anything that’s owed, and, if needed, manage the transfer of your current contract.

 What do I need to cancel when moving house?